NickTheSic/nlGameFramework/README.md

+# An Old Idea
+Here lies some old work, an idea I had to port a project to the PSP.
+I plan to remove it but I want to keep a reference to it still.
+So here lies an old idea

 # NL LIB
 The 5th iteration of my own game development framework.
 (Yes, I have done this 5 times!)
 This is for me to learn the lower level systems and libraries that go into developing a game.
 This is not a useable framework for most people at the current iteration; it can draw basic sprites and play basic audio but that is about all.